my best - John

 - Day #3 On this day you may want to stick around Sucia for some exploring, fishing, or kayaking if it suits you.
 You could easily spend several days just hiking.

 - Let's up anchor at noon, our destination is Jones Island, a distance of only 12 miles.
 On the way to Jones you may want or need to stop at West Beach resort/marina on Orcas.
 West beach is right on the way and will not add much time or distance to this leg.
 At West Beach you can get fuel, waffle ice cream cones, ice and groceries.
 West Beach is just past Point Doughty on Orcas (check your chart/map and find Pt.
-Doughty) Did you bring binoculars, they will be helpful in spotting some far off places across the water and West Beach is one of those places?
-Once again, like Sucia, if you get to Jones early you may get a space at the dock, but you can always snag a buoy or anchor for free.
-Jones is pretty small but about perfect, you can beach comb, explore, kayak or hike trails, circling the island in about an hour.
+Doughty) Did you bring binoculars, (too late now!) they will be helpful in spotting some far off places across the water and West Beach is one of those places?
+Like Sucia, if you get to Jones early you may get a space at the dock, but you can always snag a buoy or anchor for free.
+Jones is pretty small but about perfect, you can beachcomb, explore, kayak or hike trails, circling the island in about an hour.

 - Jones Island